Bramas/beautiful-jekyll/index.md

 ## Seminars

-ICUBE Seminar : Introduction to Blockchains [slides](/slides/Introduction to DLTs.pdf)
+25/05/2018, ICUBE Seminar : Introduction to Blockchains [slides](/slides/Introduction to DLTs.pdf)

+20/06/2018, PEPS project meeting on Large evolving graph : The graph of transactions in the IOTA cryptocurrency  [slides](/slides/The graph of transactions in the IOTA cryptocurrency.pdf)